Executing assigned host duties flawlessly zero mistakes.

 They are meant to politically influence the court.

-And Bobby Gendal, God bless him, Bobby Gendal is out there saying, what in the world?
+And Bobby Jendel, God bless him, Bobby Jendel is out there saying, what in the world?

-Because the Republicans, you know, in dealing with this manufactured crisis, the Republicans have already announced plans to save those subsidies if the court finds them unconstitutional.
+Because the Republicans, in dealing with this manufactured crisis, the Republicans have already announced plans to save those subsidies if the court finds them unconstitutional.

-And Gendal is asking, what in the hell are Republicans doing running around saying how they're gonna save subsidies?
+And Jendel is asking, what in the hell are Republicans doing running around saying how they're going to save subsidies?

 And he's exactly right.

-They're afraid that they're gonna get excoria, they're gonna be blamed for people losing dialis treatments, losing surgeries, losing whatever they're getting now via their subsidies.
+They're afraid that they're going to get excoriated, they're going to be blamed for people losing dialysis treatments, losing surgeries, losing whatever they're getting now via their subsidies.

-And once again, the Republicans are gonna be portrayed as cold-hearted, mean-spirited extremists who have no compassion.
+And once again, the Republicans are going to be portrayed as cold-hearted, mean-spirited extremists who have no compassion.

-And instead the way it should be looked at, let's make every effort we can to get this law declared unconstitutional and use that as an opportunity to get health care right in this country.
+And instead, the way it should be looked at, let's make every effort we can to get this law declared unconstitutional and use that as an opportunity to get health care right in this country using Republican, conservative, free market, entrepreneurial enterprise.

-That doesn't seem to be palatable to a lot of Republicans who are.
+That doesn't seem to be palatable to a lot of Republicans who are, I don't know.

-I'm I don't know, but I'm just I'm tired of the constant defensive fearful state that the Republican Party seems to be in issue after issue after issue.
+I'm just, I'm tired of the constant defensive, fearful state that the Republican Party seems to be in, issue after issue after issue.

 At what point does the Constitution matter?